gsathya/gsathya.github.io/content/blog/ssa/ssa.md

 We need a way to track the values as they _flow_, not just simply memoize it in the scope they are created.

 <div class="message-box">
- <p>One could argue that you shouldn't be writing code like this.
-But, local mutations are very natural in JavaScript and there's plenty of React code written like this that we need to compile efficiently.</p>
+ <p><em>One could argue that you shouldn't be writing code like this.
+But, local mutations are very natural in JavaScript and there's plenty of React code written like this that we need to compile efficiently.</em></p>
 </div>

 ### Track the flow